 Frequently Asked Questions

-Makhana is an ideal food option for growing babies.
-Among the various ways in which you can feed your babies, makhana kheer is the best choice.
+Makhana is a great food option for growing babies.
+Among the various ways you can feed it to your babies, Makhane ki Kheer is the best choice.

 It cannot be frozen, as the milk will curdle when thawed or reheated.

 You Might Also Like

 - 2 cups makhana (foxnuts, puffed lotus seeds)

 - 34 ounces whole milk (full-fat milk) (1 liter)

 - 15-20 strands saffron (optional but highly recommended)

 - Heat ghee in a heavy bottom pan over medium heat.